sandeshjain06/A_Movie_Recommendation_Engine_Project/README.md

 # Movie_Recommendation_Engine

-Objective - Recommend movies to users based on user preferences.
+Objective - User will search a particular movie , based on that movie we have to give recommendation of some other movie which has same attribues.

 Click to check the dataset : https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata?select=tmdb_5000_movies.csv